-Checklist method: A checklist describes the characteristics and performance of employees on the job.
-The rater puts a check mark to indicate whether the behavior of an employee is positive or negative with regard to each statement.
-The performance of the employee is then rated on the basis of the numbers of positive checks.
+Supervisors may avoid giving negative ratings, since they can demotivate an employee.
+However by doing so, they defeat the very purpose of employee ratings.
+2.9.7 Check list Method A checklist describes the characteristics and performance of the employees on the job.
+The rater indicates with a tick mark whether the behavior of an employee is positive or negative with regard to each statement.